adabingw/adabingw/README.md

 # Ello, Ada here

-I'm a 2nd year UWaterloo SE student who likes anime, cats, reading, art, and a plethora of random things :)
+I'm a 2nd year UWaterloo SE student who likes anime, art, reading, history, and a plethora of other random things :D

-# 🍶 Interesting things about me
-* I've been watching Detective Conan for ten years
-* I'm obsessed with oil paint
-* Two of my favourite books are The Kingdoms by Natasha Pulley and Journey under the Midnight Sun by Keigo Higashino
-* I'm currently watching The Last Kingdom and Mob Psycho 100

-# 🥧 My tech stack!

-<strong>Languages:</strong> Java, Python, Kotlin, HTML/CSS/JavaScript, TypeScript, C++/C, SQL, Lua <br>
-<strong>Frameworks:</strong> ReactJS, ElectronJS, ExpressJS, Flask, Android Studio, LOVE2D <br>
-<strong>Databases:</strong> MySQL, PostgreSQL, Firebase <br>
-<strong>Other:</strong> Git, RestAPI, Tensorflow, OpenCV <br>
+I'm currently exploring the world of AI and learning about all things data.

+You can check out some projects I've worked on relating to AI and fullstack below :)

 # 🗺️ Find me here: